qouteall/imm_ptl_wiki_copy/Config-Options.md

 ## Other Client-Side Configurations
 ### Compatibility Render Mode
 If it's enabled, the portal rendering algorithm that avoids using the stencil buffer will be used and portal-in-portal cannot be rendered.
-If you see portals through walls with OptiFine shaders enabled then you should enable this option.
+If you see portals through walls with (Iris) shaders enabled then you should enable this option.

 ### Render Yourself in Portal
 If disabled, you cannot see yourself in portals.
 But other players will still be rendered.